tnk3r/osx_hacks/README.md

 # osx_hacks
-various hacks on osx for performance
+various hacks on osx for performance, just so I wouldn't forget them